Sahaj0312/coolAnimations/README.md

 # Self-avoiding walk

-A python script that uses the turtle library to simulate a self-avoiding walk.
+A python script that uses the turtle library to create a bunch of cool animations

-To run the app, clone repositiory and run `python3 self_avoiding.py` in the terminal when in the appropriate directory.
+To run the app, clone repositiory and run `python3 {filename}` in the terminal when in the appropriate directory.